bhopavai/NexGen-Design-Solution/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >+
+    text: >
-      **Aminul Islam** is a dedicated UI/UX designer and the visionary behind NexGen Design Solution.
+      He is a dedicated UI/UX designer and the visionary behind **NexGen Design Solution**.
 With expertise in Figma and Spline, Aminul specializes in crafting intuitive and scalable SaaS product designs that solve real-world problems.
 Passionate about user-centered design, he is committed to helping businesses achieve success through innovative digital experiences.
     actions:
       - label: Get started
         url: 'https://wa.link/xzsc32'